GSA/digitalgov.gov/content/news/2015/05/2015-05-22-addressing-social-issues-through-challenge-competitions.md

 topics:
   - challenges
   - challenges-and-prize-competitions
-  - HUD
-  - united-states-department-of-housing-and-urban-development
 ---

 {{< legacy-img src="2015/05/600-x-400-Building-under-construction-with-crane-green-bluebay2014-iStock-Thinkstock-494558479.jpg" alt="Concept graphic for housing construction, planning and costs." caption="" >}}

 Innovation challenges leverage public creativity to address important problems.
 They can also be a tool for reaching and educating the next generation of leaders about social issues.